Zes apps · Één kwartaal Six apps · One quarter

 De combinatie van tijdlijn en kaart gaf een inzicht dat geen van beide alleen had kunnen bieden.
 Je ziet in één oogopslag of je reisroute geografisch logisch is — of dat je jezelf onnodig heen en weer laat reizen.

-The combination of timeline and map gave insight that neither alone could have provided.
-At a glance you can see whether your travel route is geographically logical — or whether you're unnecessarily travelling back and forth.
+The combination of timeline and map gave insight that neither could provide alone.
+At a glance you can see whether your route is geographically logical.

 Bekijk projectpagina View project page